Launch of Green IT@UT Initiative Supports Sustainability on Campus

 The focus on "green”, particularly Green IT, is increasingly making headlines.
 While achieving sustainability is a long term commitment, it’s important to know what steps can make a difference right here, right now.

-With the start of the new academic year, ITS begins a year-long awareness campaign designed to help everyone on campus – from students to system administrators to staff in the President’s office – have the information they need to be “green” when it comes to computing.
 Here’s a quick look at a number of green services and options offered by ITS that can help save power and paper, and reduce your carbon footprint.

 Reducing and Recycling

 Reducing your overall consumption and responsibly recycling electronic waste are some ways you can go green on campus.

 Use Canvas and SharePoint to share and collaborate on electronic documents.
 The paper and costs you save by not printing can be significant.
 You can use these tools in the following ways: